 Each AE is required to provide accommodations to any individual/participant enrolled or enrolling with an AE while performing their administrative functions.
 Accommodations include but are not limited to: oral interpretation, written translation and language lines.
+AEs are also required to have and implement policies/procedures for ensuring language assistance services to language lines.
 AEs are also required to have and implement policies/procedures for ensuring language assistance services to people who have limited proficiency in English, in accordance with Title VI and corresponding ODP policy.